aws-samples/salesforce-apig-integration/README.md

 *Figure 9 - External Service from API Specification*

-Enter the name **SFAPI** as the name for your service, select the Named Credential you created earlier and copy-paste the content of the [API definition file](OpenAPIDef.json) that was downloaded when you cloned the repository.
+Enter the name **SFAPI** as the name for your service, select the Named Credential you created earlier and copy-paste the content of the **OpenAPIDef.json** that was downloaded when you cloned the repository or can be downloaded from GitHub via https://github.com/aws-samples/salesforce-apig-integration/blob/main/OpenAPIDef.json and using the `...` button.

 ![External Service Configuration Screenshot](img/100-ExternalServiceConfiguration.png)